- Home

 Alan C. Farkas Chevra Kadisha

-Jewish tradition regards it as exceptionally meritorious to
+Jewish tradition regards it as exceptionally meritorious to join a Chevra Kadisha, because so many people are

 reluctant to do so.
-Although few Jews, outside of the
+Although, few Jews outside of the

-Orthodox community, are even aware of chevra kadisha
+Orthodox community, are even aware of Chevra Kadisha

-societies, they exist in virtually every Jewish community.
+societies.
+They exist in virtually every Jewish community.

 Members